camunda/camunda-docs/docs/guides/react-components/install-c8run.md

 ### Prerequisites

 :::warning
-Due to a bug in 8.6, cookie authentication is required to use Camunda 8 Run with the [Camunda REST API](/apis-tools/camunda-api-rest/camunda-api-rest-overview.md).
+Due to a bug in 8.6, cookie authentication is required to use the Tasklist, Operate, and Zeebe APIs included in Camunda 8 Run.
+For an example of authenticating via cookie, see the [Operate API documentation](/apis-tools/operate-api//authentication.md#authentication-via-cookie-self-managed-only).
 :::

 - OpenJDK 21+